multiversx/sc-axelar-cgp-rs/governance/README.md

 - Governance contract will be owner of Gateway contract and itself (similar to multisig)
 - upgrading of Gateway will be done through this contract
-- it is based on Axelar General Message Passing, Axelar Validators need to first approve an execute call for this contract which comes from a trusted Governance Chain (most likely the Axelar Network chain)
+- it is based on Axelar General Message Passing, Axelar Validators need to first approve an execute call for this contract which comes from a trusted Governance Chain (the Axelar Network chain)
 - after a proposal is approved, there is at least a minimum time delay so validators can action and cancel the proposal if something is not right
 - after the time delay has passed, anyone can call the executeProposal with the appropriate arguments to actually execute the proposal